 4. FIND SOME BALANCE | MAKE TIME FOR YOU

 Sport Brighton offers a range of classes at the university.
 If you want some mindfulness then try some Yoga or Pilates.
 If some heart pumping activity gets your endorphins going then why not give Spin (a static cycling class) a go.
 All are instructor led and geared at anyone and everyone.
 Each class can be tailored to challenge both beginner and regular class attendee.
 There is no need to be a member, you can pay as you go.
 Classes can get busy at the start of term so if what you want to do is already booked up take the opportunity to try something else or look back once term and settled down.
 You can book online using your student login 48 hours in advance or seven days if you are a member.
-If gym is more your thing then our membership packages offers great value (£150 a year or £15 a month for students) and some great kit to boot.
+If gym is more your thing then our membership packages offers great value (£17 a month for students) and some great kit to boot.
 Pop in to one of our centres at Falmer, Moulsecoomb or Eastbourne.
 Your membership works in all our gyms so great if you are moving about the campuses.

 5. GET INVOLVED | VOLUNTEER OR WORK FOR US

 All our programmes are supported by our volunteers and staff team.
 Sport offers a great way to improve your employability and skill set.
 Sport Brighton offers a range of mentoring and development programmes relating to this.
 See our Volunteer and Jobs section for details.
 Don't discount yourself because you are new and a first year you can get involved in volunteering or working for us at any point in your University of Brighton journey.
 If you are passionate about an activity we don't offer then why not help us to deliver this activity to your fellow students.
-Check out Polo Club founder Luke's experiences of the first weeks and beyond and how he seized an opportunity to get involved.